AceParts/countdown-example/README.md

-# countdown-example
+# Countdown Example

-Useful countdown using flipclock.js to display
+Useful countdown using flipclock.js to display different deals or text during a defined period after the countdown timer has expired.